mmomtchev/Forez/README.md

 #### Personality

 The only account of the personality of Guy IV that has reached us comes from the King Louis himself ([#11], page 133 *try to find the original source*).
 It was the King who arranged the marriage between Guy IV and Princess Mahault - because he considered that his blunt and direct personality would make a perfect match for the strong-willed Mahault who had a reputation for being a difficult wife.
 Mahault, a remarkable woman and a very significant character of her era, was one of the very few women who had taken part in a crusade herself - she had been in the Holy Land as part of the Fifth Crusade.
 The blessing of the King was very important, since this marriage between two powerful nobles had significant implications for the power status-quo in France, creating a new very powerful count.
-This description of Guy IV's personality is consistent with that of a military commander and not a court player or politician.
+This description of Guy IV's personality is consistent with that of a military commander and not a court player or a diplomat.

 #### Feudal wars of 1229